-If you don’t protect certain financial assets as part of a comprehensive estate plan, your assets could be threatened by:
+If you don’t protect certain financial assets as part of a comprehensive estate plan in North Carolina, your assets could be threatened by:

 - Insufficient insurance for protection